awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_xilinx.md

 ## Set Up Your Development Environment<a name="xilinx-setup-env"></a>

-To set up Amazon FreeRTOS configurations for the MicroZed kit, you must use the Xilinx Software Development Kit \(XSDK\)\.
+To set up FreeRTOS configurations for the MicroZed kit, you must use the Xilinx Software Development Kit \(XSDK\)\.
 XSDK is supported on Windows and Linux\.

 ### Download and Install XSDK<a name="install-xsdk"></a>